timonson/gentle_rpc/README.md

 #### Batch Requests

-Additionally, to send several request objects at the same time, the client may send an array filled with request objects.
-You can do this on two different
+Additionally, to send several request objects at the same time, the client may send an array filled with request objects (an _rpc batch request_).
+You can do this in two different ways:
-ways:

 ##### remote.batch([["method", ["arg1", "arg2"]], ["method", ["arg1", "arg2"]], ...])